Workflow Runs are single-use, dynamic instances of workflows.

 Learn more about running multiple workflows.

 Anyone with “Run” permissions can run their workflows.
 By default, the user who clicks the run button is assigned to the workflow run.
+However, you can change the Workflow Run Assignee before you run the workflow.

 Note: You can also invite a user to your organization as a guest and assign them to your workflow run, by typing their full email address into the field that opens when you click “Assign users” and hitting the enter key.